-The GATS has developed disciplines on domestic regulation as part of the 1994 Marrakech agreements.
+Sir Leon Brittan Vice-President European Commission Rue de la Loi, 200 B - 1049 - Brussels Brussels, 3rd May 1999 Subject ESN Position Paper on GATS Horizontal Issue: GATS Disciplines for Domestic Regulation and the Development of Pro-Competitive Regulatory Principles Dear Sir Leon, The GATS has developed disciplines on domestic regulation as part of the 1994 Marrakech agreements.
 One of the key issues of the "Millennium" round for WTO Members will be to respect these disciplines but also to go further and establish pro-competitive regulatory principles.
-The European private sector is keen to see governments and regulatory authorities actively commit to pro-competitive principles, which critically affect trade and foreign investments.
-Even though the pro-competitive regulatory principles are horizontal, a sector by sector analysis is necessary to achieve concrete progress.
+The European service industries are keen to see governments and regulatory authorities actively commit to pro-competitive principles, which critically affect trade and foreign investments.
+Even though the pro-competitive regulatory principles are horizontal, a sector by sector analysis will be necessary to achieve concrete progress.
 These improvements should appear as additional commitments taken by Members to end arbitrary regulatory obstacles and guarantee the shape of future regulation.
+Please find enclosed a first contribution of ESN on this very important subject.
+The list of ESN Members supporting the Position Paper is attached.
+Yours sincerely John Hegar ESN Policy Committee Cc: H.D.
+Beseler, Director General, DGI; M. P. Carl, Deputy Director General, DGI; R. Madelin, Director, DGI/M The European Services Network comprises 50 major European service companies, represented by their CEOs in the European Service Leaders Group, and 30 European service federations, representing 22 services sectors.